JurassicAlbert/TravelMate/Readme.md

 ### Prerequisites

 Ensure you have the following installed:
-- Python 3.10+ and Django
+- Python 3.12.7 and Django
 - Node.js and npm
 - A virtual environment tool (e.g., `venv`)
-- Access to GPT API and Google Maps API keys
+- Access to GPT API keys

 ---